 The price of lingual braces varies based on whether you have insurance and what services are covered, as well as the orthodontist you choose.
 On average, lingual braces cost anywhere from $8,000 to $10,000.

 Are there any braces that are similar to lingual braces but less expensive?

 Lingual braces are the only braces that fit behind the teeth.
 However, there are other types of braces that are less noticeable than metal braces and less expensive than lingual braces.
 Two common types are invisible braces and ceramic braces.

 Kool Smiles offers no-cost braces consultations at several locations throughout the United States:

-Kool Smiles offices are always accepting new patients, and we are happy to discuss the behind-the-teeth braces with you, whether you have insurance or not.
-Call Kool Smiles today to get started with your no-cost braces consultation!
+Kool Smiles partner dental offices are always accepting new patients, and we are happy to discuss the behind-the-teeth braces with you, whether you have insurance or not.
+Call a Kool Smiles partner dentist today to get started with your no-cost braces consultation!